Knotweed family (Polygonaceae)

 Cultivation: Sheep Sorrel is usually found in full or partial sunlight, mesic to dry conditions, and a poor acid soil that is either sandy or gravelly (although not limestone).
 It can also flourish in rich loam or clay-loam soil at highly disturbed sites.
 This plant is quite aggressive and difficult to eradicate.

-Range & Habitat: Sheep Sorrel is a common plant that occurs in every county of Illinois (see Distribution Map).
-Habitats include sand prairies, chert and granite glades, abandoned fields, areas along railroads, gardens and lawns, gravel beds along buildings and around shrubs, and dry sunny waste areas.
-This species has the capacity to invade disturbed areas of some natural habitats.
+Range & Habitat: The non-native Sheep Sorrel is a common plant that occurs in every county of Illinois (see Distribution Map).
+Habitats include sand prairies, sandy paths, chert and granite glades, abandoned fields, areas along railroads, gardens and lawns, gravel beds along buildings and around shrubs, and dry sunny waste areas.
+Sheep Sorrel has the capacity to invade disturbed areas of some natural habitats, especially sandy ones.
 It is adventive from Europe.

 Faunal Associations: The flowers are wind-pollinated and attract few insect visitors.
 The leaves are a preferred source of food for the caterpillars of Lycaena phlaeas americana (American Copper), which has been interpreted as an indication that this butterfly is an introduction from Europe.
 Upland gamebirds eat both the seeds and foliage, while many songbirds, especially sparrows, eat the seeds (see Bird Table).
 Various small mammals occasionally eat the seeds or foliage, including the Cottontail Rabbit, Prairie Vole, and White-Footed Mouse.